srijagadiraju/VITAL/README.md

 ## Configuration

-There are no specific configuration requirements for CafeConnect.
+There are no specific configuration requirements for Vital.
 The project is designed to be straightforward to set up and use.

 ## License